Last Updated: September 23, 2024

 France

-What was Coco Chanel's net worth?
+What Was Coco Chanel's Net Worth?

 Early Life

-When Chanel was 18, she went to live in a boarding house for Catholic girls in the town of Moulins.
+When Coco was 18, she went to live in a boarding house for Catholic girls in the town of Moulins.
 As she got older, Chanel would retell the story of her childhood differently, often making it more glamorous and including many details that obscured the reality of her impoverished upbringing.

 Coco Chanel